acm-uic/sudoclock/readme.md

 ## Future Features / Wishlist?

 * Pull event data from calendars and display them for the day.
-* Allow real-time chat applications to interact with the clock
+* Allow real-time chat applications to interact with the clock.
+* Different visualizations for the clock.